-&lt;sup>26 e.g. certifiers of forest products have offered their expertise in compliance verification and chain-of-custody tracking to help enforce US and EU bans on the import of illegally harvested timber, see Steering Committee (2012)
+&lt;sup>25 E.g. supply chain tracking mechanisms developed for certified products can enhance the capacity of other businesses e.g. certifiers of forest products have offered their expertise in compliance verification and chain-of-custody tracking to help enforce US and EU bans on the import of illegally harvested timber, see Steering Committee (2012)